-USDA loans come with occupancy requirements — or stipulations as to how USDA-financed homes can be used and by whom.
+USDA loans include occupancy requirements that specify how USDA-financed homes can be used and by whom.

 The most important USDA occupancy requirement is the primary residency requirement, which says the home must be used as your primary place of living — not a second home, vacation house, or income-earning property.